SanjayTml/Obsidian-Code-Formatter/README.md

-## Obsidian Format Code plugin
+## Obsidian Code Formatter Plugin

 This is a plugin for [Obsidian](https://obsidian.md) that introduces custom commands to format code.
+Since the orignal plugin Obsidian-Format-Code repository is not being updated/maintained anymore, this repository is created to keep maintaining and building on top of this plugin.

 Currently supports the following languages:
 - JSON